At The Foster Care Co-operative, you will receive full training, 24/7 support, respite care and a professional carer fee…

 We don’t believe in overloading our staff, so social worker’s caseloads are low, enabling us to provide high quality support to you as foster carers.
 We appreciate how important it is to have the same dedicated social worker with you every step of the way.
 Our low staff turnover helps us achieve this.

 Your social worker will work closely with you, both on your initial application to foster and in order to provide you with ongoing support, including monthly visits.
 These visits will give you the opportunity to talk openly about any concerns you may have, and how best we can continue to support you.

-Support groups are hosted by social workers and are held in external venues within a particular region of the country.
+Support groups are hosted by both social workers and our executive team and are held in external venues within a particular region of the country.
 Refreshments and travel expenses are provided.